The Bloody October of 1993. Retrospect. The Last Interview with Ruslan Hasbulatov

 The Constitution that was in effect in the Russian Federation in 1993 was still the one inherited from the RSFSR and dated back to 1978.
 In it, the final say in the running of the Republic was in the hands of the Supreme Council.
 With Yeltsin gaining more and more power, Russia was entering a state with a competing duality of power, a situation that had to be resolved one way or another.

-It must be said that there is nothing wrong with either a presidential republic or a parliamentary republic – both modes of governance have their upsides and downsides, both can be abused if unscrupulous people take the helm, and both can lead a country to prosperity of the parliamentarians or the president have the wellbeing of a country as their first priority.
+It must be said that there is nothing wrong with either a presidential republic or a parliamentary republic – both modes of governance have their upsides and downsides, both can be abused if unscrupulous people take the helm, and both can lead a country to prosperity if the parliamentarians or the president have the wellbeing of a country as their first priority.
 However, in the case of Russia anno 1991-1993, there was a strong outside actor interfering in the domestic events – the USA.
 By 1993 Yeltsin had already proved to the overseas “benefactors” that he is more than willing to had over all the keys from Russia for some dubious praise and a sizeable monetary bonus.
-Thus Russia had to become a presidential republic for the USA to retain the control, especially since the parliamentarians were growing more and more wearing of Yeltsin’s reforms that were turning into an outright looting of the country and its population.
+Thus Russia had to become a presidential republic for the USA to retain the control, especially since the parliamentarians were growing more and more weary of Yeltsin’s reforms that were turning into an outright looting of the country and its population.
 To get a feel on what Yeltsin’s reforms brought upon Russia before and after the coup of 1993, I would highly recommend reading Alex Krainer’s book The Killing of William Browder: Deconstructing Bill Browder’s Dangerous Deception.
 Suffice to mention the “Shock Terapy” by Gaidar, and his reply to a question about 36 people dying of famine in Zelenograd, that it is natural that people who cannot adapt to the reforms – die.
 At that time, Russia was losing approximately 2.2 million people per year.
 Chubais at the same time is quoted saying that “30-40 million people who would not adapt to the reforms, will go extinct”.
 In short, it was as stated in the title of an article that I translated several years ago: Andrey Karaulov: For Russia the ’90s Were Worse Than WWII.

 Enter Decree 1400 on the “gradual constitutional reform in the Russian Federation” which was dispersing the Parliament in its current composition.
 The decree was deemed unconstitutional by the Constitutional Court of the RF, and the Parliament started to prepare the procedure for the impeachment of Yeltsin.
 The conversations between Yeltsin and Clinton that were declassified in 2018 show how Yeltsin was reporting back and seeking support with the USA.
 Read the highlights of the following page: